bonitasoft/bonita-doc/md/customize-living-application-layout.md

 * Have an existing Living application to test the modified layout
 * Use a subscription version of bonita

-The following sections show how to import the existing application layout into the UI designer, how to modify this layout and how to apply the customized layout to a living application.
+The following sections show how to import the existing application layout into the UI Designer, how to modify this layout and how to apply the customized layout to a living application.
 As an example, they show the steps to follows to convert the existing application top menu into a side menu.

 ## Export the default application layout

-1. Open bonita portal, and login with a user having administration profile.
+1. Open Bonita BPM portal, and login with a user having administration profile.
 2. Click on the menu **Resources**.
 3. Select the filter **Layouts**.
 4. Select the element **Default layout**.
 5. Click on **Export** and save this **Default layout** on your filesystem.

-## Import the **Default layout** into the UI designer
+## Import the **Default layout** into the UI Designer

-To facilitate the modifications, the **default layout** is built using UI designer.
-Then you just have to import it into the UI designer to make modifications.
+To facilitate the modifications, the **default layout** is built using UI Designer.
+Then you just have to import it into the UI Designer to make modifications.

-1. Open the UI designer.
+1. Open the UI Designer.
 2. Click on **Import** button.
 3. Retrive the **Default layout** to import.

 ## Edit the default layout using UI Designer

-When you import the **Default layout** into UI designer, you can see that it generates three artefacts:
+When you import the **Default layout** into UI Designer, you can see that it generates three artefacts:

 1. **Living application layout page**.
 2. **Living application IFrame** widget to display the application page.